reykjavik-university/2014-T-514-VEFT/Week08/Python_environment_install_OSX.md

 	    Fetches movies that are beeing shown in Icelandic theaters and prints them out to stdout
 	    """
-	    # Do a get request to cinema api at api.is
+	    # Do a get request to cinema api at apis.is
 	    response = requests.get('http://apis.is/cinema')

 	    # If we don't receive a 2xx status code, we stop and print error.